remm9/opposum_slingshot/README.md

   ### the user will be able
   - start a game
-  - choose vector
+  - choose vector by stopping vector arrow automatically going between 0 and 90 degrees
-  - choose power
+  - choose power by stopping power indicator automatically going between 0 and 100 on x axis
   - abort game

   ### will be given three attempts